adricort/rover/README.md

 command: `git clone https://github.com/ros-planning/navigation.git`

 The navigation stack http://wiki.ros.org/navigation is a 2D navigation stack that takes in information from odometry, sensor streams, and a goal pose and outputs safe velocity commands that are sent to a mobile base (we will be using the move_base node).
+In other words, creates the costmap layers and generates the path planner for autonomous navigation.
 It is important to be cloned in your main workspace and not in your opt/ros/noetic/share directory (sudo apt-get inst...), or at least, this is how it worked for me.

 ### 3. IntelRealSense package ###